Staff Development: Professional Development- Marzano training (considering bringing out Marzano) Follow up in district with.

 Workshops, consultation or direct work with school districts to assist with the continuous improvement process ‘CIP’.
 Examples: steering committee meeting, mission/ vision work, data support, data dashboard, comprehensive needs assessment, CIP goal selection, action plans, program evaluation, preparing for the CIP external visit; support for Comprehensive Support and Improvement ‘CSI’, and Targeted Support and Improvement ‘TSI’ and Additional Targeted Support and Improvement ‘ATSI’ student designations.

-ESU 7 Principals have the opportunity to meet 5 times each year for opportunities to collaborate.
+ESU 7 Principals have the opportunity to meet multiple times each year for opportunities to collaborate.
 Additionally, principal trainings are scheduled as needs are identified.

 Superintendent networking meetings on ESU campus throughout the year.
 Visits by ESU Administrator to school district Superintendents to discuss, plan and problem solve services provided to the districts.
 KSB training series.
 Perry Law Firm policy updates.
 Other topics for superintendents.